Saving into a pension

 Your other pension providers may charge you if you transfer out of their plan and there may be other benefits or guarantees attached to your pension that you might forfeit if you decide to transfer it.
 If you are a member of a defined benefit scheme with a transfer value of more than £30,000, you will need to take advice from an adviser authorised by the Financial Conduct Authority before you can transfer it.

+Please note Legal & General cannot provide financial advice.
+If you want help to make your own investment choices, you should speak to a financial adviser.
 You can visit Unbiased to help you find a financial adviser in your local area.
 Advisers will usually charge a fee for their services.
 If you decide not to speak to a financial adviser, you can contact our Employee Support Team on 0345 070 8686 to discuss transfer options that may be open to you.
 We may record and monitor calls.
 Call charges will vary.

 How much can I save in my workplace pension?